 - ESRM 351 - Field Methods

 - ESRM 464 - Land Use Planning and Open Space Management

 - ESRM 496 - Spring Speaker Series & Seminar

-Hiking with students in my coastal science, law, and policy course in Drake's Estero at Pt.
-Reyes National Seashore.
+Hiking with students in a coastal science, law, and policy course.

-Students are measuring the impacts of a seawall on the width and shape of a popular beach in Monterey, CA.
+Students are measuring the impacts of a seawall on the width and shape of a popular beach.